 Blood samples will be collected by a trained and experienced phlebotomist at the same time of day to control for diurnal variations, and processed and stored under strict endotoxin-minimised conditions.
-Sera/plasma will be stored at -80°C in vapour phase nitrogen until assayed for the cytokines interleukin (IL)-1 β , IL-6, IL-10, tumor necrosis factor (TNF)- α , and interferon (IFN)- γ (Human cytokine 5-plex, Bio-Rad Laboratories, Inc., California, USA); and for C-reactive protein (CRP) via high-sensitivity enzyme linked immunosorbent assays (Invitrogen, California, USA).
+Sera/plasma will be stored at -80° C in vapour phase nitrogen until assayed for the cytokines interleukin (IL)-1 β , IL-6, IL-10, tumour necrosis factor- α , and interferon- γ (human cytokine 5-plex, Bio-Rad Laboratories, Irvine, California, USA); and for C reactive protein via high-sensitivity ELISA (Invitrogen, Carlsbad, California, USA).